 • Management wanted something simple that they could just drop files into

-• I setup a folder on the local file share drive, with a subfolder for each TV
+• I setup a folder on the local network share drive, with a subfolder for each TV

-• Management/HR would drop their PDF/Word/Excel files into the folder that they wanted to display the announcement on.
+• Management/HR would drop their PDF/Word/Excel files into a network drive folder that they wanted to display to employees

 Raspberry Pi